alexis-brosseau/Ebay-Scraper/README.md

 # Ebay Scraper
+This script has 2 main functions:
-Get the price of any product on Ebay.
+1.Get the average price of any product on Ebay based on items already sold.
+2.Get a list of the current product on sale.

 ## Requirements: ##